-If the dog is returned to its owner within half an hour of collection, or any additional time as deemed appropriate by the Dog Warden Service (before we have taken the dog to the kennels), we will only charge the statutory fee of £25, as long as it’s the first time the dog has strayed.
+Upon catching a dog, we will try to contact the owner if the address or telephone number is known.
+Ownership may be identified by a collar with tag, or by microchip.
+If the dog is returned to its owner within half an hour of collection, or any additional time as deemed appropriate by the Dog Warden Service (before we have taken the dog to the kennels), the charge will be £44.56, as long as it’s the first time the dog has strayed.

-If the dog isn’t claimed within seven days, the dog's ownership defaults to the council who may then take steps to rehome the dog.
+If a stray dog isn’t claimed within seven days, the dog's ownership defaults to the council who may then take steps to rehome the dog.
 If a dog is not reclaimed after seven days it is usually rehomed by a dog rescue centre, but not in the area near to where the dog was originally found.

 Dogs will be assessed, have their new home checked, and will be neutered to prevent further unwanted litters.
 Dogs are not put to sleep unless they are suffering from severe illness or are too dangerous to rehome.